python/devguide/getting-started/setup-building.rst

 Windows
 -------

+.. note:: If you are using the Windows Subsystem for Linux (WSL), :ref:`clone the repository <checkout>` from a native Windows shell program like PowerShell or the ``cmd.exe`` command prompt, and use a build of Git targeted for Windows, e.g. the `Git for Windows download from the official Git website`_.
+   Otherwise, Visual Studio will not be able to find all the project's files and will fail the build.

 For a concise step by step summary of building Python on Windows, you can read `Victor Stinner's guide`_.